omartafsi/omartafsi.github.io/_posts/2021-10-06-Asyncio vs multithreading vs multiprocessing in Python.md

 for the async multiprocessing we chose 42 as the number of URLs per core.

 As we can see, the Async method wins the race by being the most optimal in making the HTTP GET requests.
 An important point to clarify is that the speed also varies with regards to the library used.

-## why is async faster than multithreading?

-In general, the Asyncio method will always be a bit faster than the threading method.
-This is because when we use the "await" syntax, we essentially tell our program "hold on, I'll be right back," but our program keeps track of how long it takes us to finish what we're doing.
-Once we're done, our program will know and pick back up as soon as it's able.
-Threading in Python allows asynchronicity, but our program could theoretically skip around different threads that may not yet be ready, wasting time if there are threads ready to continue running.